Punic language: Early history

+The Punics stayed in contact with the homeland of Phoenicia until the destruction of Carthage by the Roman Republic in 146 BC.
+At first, there was not much difference between Phoenician and Punic.
+Developments in the language before 146 BC are largely hidden from us by the adherence of Carthaginian scribes to a traditional Phoenician orthography, but there are occasional hints that the phonology and grammar of Punic had begun to diverge from Phoenician after the sixth century BC.
+The clearest evidence for this comes from Motya in western Sicily, but there are also traces of it in sixth-century Carthaginian inscriptions and it is unclear whether these developments began in western Sicily and spread to Africa or vice versa.
+From the fifth-century BC, a shared set of alphabetic, orthographic, and phonological rules are encountered in Punic inscriptions throughout the western Mediterranean, probably due to Carthaginian influence.

+Punic literary works were written in the period before 146 BC.
+For example, Mago wrote 28 volumes about animal husbandry.
 The Roman Senate appreciated the works so much that after taking Carthage, they presented them to Berber princes who owned libraries there.
 Mago's work was translated into Greek by Cassius Dionysius of Utica.
-The Latin version was probably translated from the Greek version.
-Further examples of Punic works of literature include the works of Hanno the Navigator, who wrote about his encounters during his naval voyages around Africa and about the settling of new colonies in Iberia, North Africa and the Mediterranean.
+A Latin version was probably translated from the Greek version.
+Further examples of Punic works of literature include the works of Hanno the Navigator, who wrote about his encounters during his naval voyages around what is today Africa and about the settling of new colonies in Iberia, North Africa, and the Mediterranean.

-A third version of Punic, known as Latino-Punic, is Punic written in the Latin alphabet, but with all of the spellings favouring Northwest African pronunciation.
-Latino-Punic was spoken until the 3rd and the 4th centuries, and was recorded in seventy recovered texts.

-Latino-Punic texts include the 1st-century Zliten LP1, or the second-century Lepcis Magna LP1.
-They were even written as late as the 4th century, Bir ed-Dreder LP2.
-Classical sources such as Strabo (63/4 BC – AD 24) mention the Phoenician conquest of Libya.

-There is evidence that every form of Punic changed after 146 BC according to Sallust (86 – 34 BC), who claims Punic was "altered by their intermarriages with the Numidians".
-That account agrees with other evidence found to suggest a North-African influence on Punic, such as Libyco-Berber names in the Onomasticon of Eusebius.
-The last known testimony reporting Punic as a living language is that of Augustine of Hippo (d.
-430).